Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 When you run the app,
 it will ask you for the full path of ModalWX.cpp.
 This path will depend on your platform.
-When you enter this path,
-it will load ModalWX.cpp, parse it and display its blocks.
 If you enter an incorrect path, it will bring up a file selector to select the file from the file system.
+The file selector takes inputs from the arrow keys and PgUp PgDn and selection of a dir or file is using return(enter).
+Once you have entered the correct path, it will load ModalWX.cpp, parse it and display its blocks.
 The arrow keys, PgUp and PgDn move the caret.
 To open a block you move the caret to the block's line then you press Ctrl-S (Command-S on OSX)